hematthi/hematthi.github.io/research/syssim_architectures_stellar.md

 To measure how the occurrence of planets might change with stellar (spectral) type, we first need a large sample of planets around a large sample of stars across a wide range of spectral types.
 This is exactly what Kepler provided; not only did the mission yield several thousand exoplanet candidates, but it detected these planets around main sequence stars spanning a wide range of temperatures.

 Stars are typically classified based on their effective temperatures, with the terms "early" meaning hotter temperatures and "late" meaning cooler temperatures.
-Kepler found planets mainly around mainly F, G, K, and M dwarf stars, which span effective temperatures from ~7000K to below ~4000K!
+Kepler found planets around mainly F, G, K, and M dwarf stars, which span effective temperatures from ~7000K to below ~4000K.
 For comparison, our Sun is a G2 dwarf with an effective temperature of about 5780K.
 Earlier type (hotter) stars tend to be larger and more massive than later type (cooler) stars.
 (More massive stars are also much shorter-lived, because they burn up their energy at a much faster rate, and as a result they are far less common!)

 Unfortunately, the effective temperatures, masses, and radii of stars are rather difficult to measure precisely, and require a good deal of stellar modelling.
 One way in which astronomers can more quickly classify stars is to measure their *colors*, which simply involves measuring the magnitudes of the stars in two or more wavelength bands and subtracting them.
 This works because hotter objects emit more energy at shorter wavelengths, and thus appear *bluer* than cooler objects which are *redder*.
 However, the measured colors also need to be corrected for *differential reddening* caused by *extinction* due to interstellar dust and material.
 This is done by subtracting a term from the color for how much bluer the star should be compared to what we see, which is typically estimated by how far the star is from us and how much dust we expect to be along the line of sight.
 The figure below shows the strong correlation between the stellar effective temperatures and the (reddening-corrected) b<sub>p</sub>-r<sub>p</sub> colors measured from the Gaia mission, for the sample of Kepler FGK dwarf stars used in our studies.
 We use the Gaia colors as a proxy for spectral type in this analysis.